Fluorurine/ws2_AWS/content/3-Implement/3.7-Testing/_index.md

 ---

 ### What happen to other CloudFront origin as Application Load Balancer?
-In the original diagram, there is two Application of different region.
+In the original diagram, there is two Application Load Banlancer. of different region.
 ![3-67](/images/1/WS1.svg?width=90pc)
 To achive this, we do not configure in CloudFront distribution origin.
 Instead, we configure it in Amazon Route 53 to route our traffic to the right AZ origin by using ***"Geolocation Routing"***.
 More information about it can find here [AWS Document](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-geo.html)